 With a view to enhancing external collaboration, principally with employers, the committee to evaluate state final examinations (examination of the qualification report) includes representatives of employers and specialists in the field.
 Potential topics for these qualification reports are discussed with committee members.
-For the last several years this committee has been chaired by Uldis Bārbalis, Chairman of the Board, SIA "Valdemāra nami".
+For the last several years this committee has been chaired by Ilma Zālītes, Head of Personnel, AS "Pasažieru Vilciens", as well as a member of the Latvian Association of Personnel Management.
 Specialists from the field are invited to take part in carrying out self-assessment of the study programme.

 Two representatives of employers are elected to the Board of the College of Law for a two-year term, in conformity with article 11.7 of the Statute of the College.
-A number of cooperation agreements are in force for continuing study: the Riga International School of Economics and Business Administration, Riga Technical University, the Higher School of Social Technologies, Ltd, and other Institutions.
+A number of cooperation agreements are in force for continuing study: the Riga International School of Economics and Business Administration, the School of Business Administration "Turība", the Baltic International Academy, the Higher School of Social Technologies, Ltd, Riga Stradiņa University, the Rezekne Higher Education Institution, and other Institutions.

-Cooperation agreements (dealing with student and lecturer exchange, organisation of conferences, etc.) have been signed with several Institutions of Higher Education: the Higher School of Social Technology, Ltd., the Baltic International Academy, the Rezekne Higher Education Institution, the Riga Business College, the School of Business Administration "Turība", Riga Technical University, Riga International School of Economics and Business Administration, the College of Business Administration, Riga Stradiņa University, Riga Teacher Training and Educational Management Academy.
+Cooperation agreements (dealing with student and lecturer exchange, organisation of conferences, etc.) have been signed with several Institutions of Higher Education: the Rezekne Higher Education Institution, the Riga Business College, the School of Business Administration "Turība", Riga Technical University, Riga International School of Economics and Business Administration, the College of Business Administration, Riga Stradiņa University, Riga Teacher Training and Educational Management Academy.